mbradds/pipeline-profiles/readme.md

 - Upgrade highcharts from 8.2.2 to 9.1.0
 - Fully remove Jquery dependency
 - Add better functionality for leaflet bubble size change on zoom: https://leafletjs.com/examples/zoom-levels/
+- Add in the html style changes requested by the web team (eg, replace all bold tags with strong)